 At the beginning of the shutdown, the Multiple Listing Service (MLS) stopped the timer on all Days on Market (DOM).
 Therefore these numbers will be off beginning from March 17th through around May 17th, 2020.
 In the data below, this will affect any numbers related to the days on market, the absorption rate, and the days of inventory in those months, though current numbers are now accurate.

 If you’re selling, perhaps last summer you’d have gotten 4 – 6 offers on your well prepared, beautifully staged, and aggressively priced home for sale.
-Recently, we’ve started to see those numbers again (and sometimes more!) as the backlog of demand grows.
-However, we are still seeing buyers bring in offers with normal contingencies, particularly if there are not any competing bids.
-With the restrictions on showings and real estate in general, these numbers may still be low, especially if there is delayed market activity from spring.
+Recently, we’ve started to see those numbers again (and sometimes more!) as we enter a spring market with a long (and growing) backlog of demand.
+However, we are still seeing some buyers bring in offers with normal contingencies, particularly if there are not any competing bids.
+With the restrictions on showings and real estate in general, these numbers may still be low.
+As the vaccine rollout and reopening expands into spring and summer we may begin to see that extend to increased activity in the real estate market.
+But we’ll just have to wait and see!

 Here’s a quick view of the Campbell real estate market stats from Altos Research, using LIST prices:

-As of February 16th the Altos chart showing Campbell, CA single family homes is in a strong seller’s market with rising market action, low and steady inventory, and shrinking days on market.
-Things are heating up again in Campbell!
+As of April 7th the Altos chart showing Campbell, CA single family homes is in a strong seller’s market with rising market action, low and growing inventory, and low days on market.
+Things are heating up in Campbell!

 And now – here are some quick stats, care of my RE Report for Campbell:

 The Milpitas real estate market has been one hot seller’s market in Santa Clara County.
-Altos Research has called it a strong seller’s market for many months now, and this January sales for single family homes were 3x the active inventory!
+Altos Research has called it a strong seller’s market for many months now, and it just keeps getting hotter!
 Here are a few more points from the latest update to the Milpitas single family homes market, with more data and analysis in the article below:

-- Listings regularly close close over list price at an average ratio of 104% of asking.
+- Listings regularly saw bids well over list price with an average ratio of 107.3% of asking!

 The Milpitas Real Estate Market

 Despite unusual circumstance last year, Milpitas has maintained a favorable market for the well-prepared seller, though certainly not a typical market.
-This is in keeping with trends we are seeing throughout the San Francisco Bay Area and Silicon Valley: well priced homes are selling close to list price, but still usually below peak pricing from spring 2018.
+This is in keeping with trends we are seeing throughout the San Francisco Bay Area and Silicon Valley: well priced homes are selling over list price, and usually above peak pricing from spring 2018!
+That said, sellers don’t be tempted to list your home too high.
+Price it appropriately to today’s market and you will have more interested buyers willing to compete for your home, perhaps even starting a bidding war!

 A lot has changed since March 2020.
 Over time we’re beginning to get a clearer view of how covid-19 is affecting the market, but it will be a while before we know the full impact of the pandemic on real estate sales.
 For now, follow the latest market trends in this article and check out my post: Coronavirus impact on real estate sales, to learn more about the restrictions placed on our local market.